adityashejwal16/Data-Structure-Programs/README.md

 📚 Data Structure Programs (C | C++ | Java)

-This repository contains Data Structure implementations using C, C++ and Java.
+This repository contains Data Structure implementations using C, C++, Python and Java.
 It is created for learning and practice, focusing on clear logic and structured code.

 👤 Author: Aditya Shejwal